Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 Cline’s AI-Powered Issue Triage

-Cline recently added a GitHub Actions workflow that uses claude-code-action to automatically triage incoming issues.
+The Cline issue triage workflow used claude-code-action to automatically triage incoming issues.
 When a new issue is opened, the workflow spins up Claude with access to the repository and a broad set of tools to analyze and respond to the issue.
 The intent: automate first-response to reduce maintainer burden.

 GitHub Actions Cache Scope

-A critical but often misunderstood property of GitHub Actions is that any workflow can read from and write to the cache, even if it does not explicitly use caching.
+A critical but often misunderstood property of GitHub Actions is that any workflow can read from and write to the cache with full control of cache keys/versions, even if it does not explicitly use caching.
 Workflows triggered on the default branch have access to the default branch cache scope.

 Cacheract and GitHub Actions Cache Poisoning